Search for celebrities on Ancestry.com!David Joe Kincheloe

 He enjoyed woodworking and farmed for many years.
 Mr. Wagner was also a member of the Upper Ridge Seventh-day Adventist Church.

-His wife, Rachael Wagner of Magalia, who he married on Sept.
+His wife, Rachael Wagner of Magalia, who he marriage on Sept.
 3, 1936; three sons, Don Wagner of Corning, Dennis Wagner of Red Bluff, Tim Wagner of Redding; three grandchildren and five great-grandchildren survive him.

 His daughter, Ardis E. Wagner, and sister, Adeline Wagner, precede him in death.